oliviatenguva/refilltracker/README.md

 Refill Tracker addresses a real-world need for UVA students that does not exist in the UVA environment currently.
 Many needs are addressed, such as advising, food, mental well-being, but a simple need of hydration is overlooked.
 Refill Tracker is a simle and easy way for students to keep up healthy hydration.

 ### Alternatives: Why not chosen
-Full CMS (e.g. Wordpress): too ehavy for single-purpose field data collection tool REST API + React front end: deployment more complex, flask sufficient for scale and simplicity AWS S3: Azure Blob Storage integrates directly with App Service and provides free student-tier credits Authentication System: unnecessary for target audience, priority is easy public access
+- Full CMS (e.g. Wordpress): too heavy for single-purpose field data collection tool
+- REST API + React front end: deployment more complex, flask sufficient for scale and simplicity
+- AWS S3: Azure Blob Storage integrates directly with App - Service and provides free student-tier credits
+- Authentication System: unnecessary for target audience, priority is easy public access

 ### Tradeoffs
 | Area                | Decision                                          | Tradeoff                                                                        |